FabricDevCamp/FabricCICD/docs/GettingStarted.md

 - **<https://dev.azure.com/>**

-Getting the Azure DevOps working is important for the later demo workflows to work correctly.
-That’s because these demo workflows pull item definition files directly from a GIT repository.
+Getting access to an Azure DevOps organization is important for the later demo workflows to work correctly.
+That’s because these demo workflows pull item definition files directly from a GIT repository in Azure DevOps.

 Note that Fabric supports using repositories for GIT integration using either Azure DevOps or GitHub.
 However, this project currently only has